 It’s therefore important that parents consider their options carefully.
 When acting for younger clients the first thought typically reverts to choosing their parents.
 This can cause clients to reflect on their own childhood and whether they would want to same for their children.

 Another factor to consider is the existing relationship between the child and their grandparent.
 A further consideration is the age of the child and the grandparent.
-Whilst a grandparent may be able to cope looking after your child if you were to die in the next few years, would they be able to do so in 10 years’ time when your child could be a teenager and they may be in their 70s or 80s?
+Whilst a grandparent may be able to cope looking after your child if you were to die in the next few years, would they still be able to in 10 years, when your child could be a teenager and they may be in their 70s or 80s?

 It’s also common to look towards a sibling to appoint as Legal Guardian where possible.
 However there may be multiple siblings on both sides of the family – so how do you choose?